arkency/posts/posts/2014-10-24-ways-to-optimize-your-page-load-time.md

   </figure>
 </p>

 Optimization has always been a tough topic.
 [Donald Knuth](https://www.youtube.com/watch?v=75Ju0eM5T2c) said that *premature optimization is the root of all evil*.
 Performance is something that always causes emotions in Rails community.
 When we need it, we tune up our applications, try different and [new servers](http://www.rubyraptor.org/), use load balancers, speed up our applications by playing with threads and processes, but sometimes we forget about frontend at all.
-Server side is important too, but if we need to provide fast, responsive webstes we have to optimize them in our browsers too. **In this article I'd like to focus on client side and how to efficiently deliver content to user.**
+Server side is important too, but if we need to provide fast, responsive websites we have to optimize them in our browsers too. **In this article I'd like to focus on client side and how to efficiently deliver content to user.**

 <!-- more -->